taliesins/terraform-provider-cleaneks/docs/index.md

 ---
 page_title: "Provider: terraform-provider-cleaneks"
 description: |-
-  A provider to bootstrap an EKS cluster by removing AWS CNI and Kube-Proxy.
-It will also add the required annotations and labels to CoreDNS so that Helm can manage CoreDNS.
+  A provider to bootstrap an EKS cluster by removing **AWS CNI** and **Kube-Proxy**.
+It will also add the required annotations and labels to import `CoreDNS` into Helm.
 It will also drop managed by AWS labels from CoreDNS deployment and service.

 ---